Tools

 I want to keep this container.
 Can you generate a claim link?The agent calls wire_claim and returns a URL.
 The user opens it, signs up or logs in, and the container is moved into their organization.

-Section titled “Listing and Unlisting Tools”You can list or unlist individual tools from the container settings in the Wire dashboard.
-Unlisted tools are hidden from MCP clients and cannot be called.
+Section titled “Activating and Deactivating Tools”You can activate or deactivate individual tools from the container settings in the Wire dashboard.
+Inactive tools are hidden from MCP clients and blocked from execution across both MCP and REST API.

 Next Steps